-In the "low melt" simulations, ice loss mostly takes place at the southwestern margin, with limited retreat in the north occurring in the +2.8 K run (see inset in Fig. 1b).
-The southwestern GrIS margin retreats all the way to the east in the "medium melt" simulations, until a large ice cap in the southern tip of Greenland is disconnected from the GrIS main body.
+In the low-melt simulations, ice loss mostly takes place at the southwestern margin, with limited retreat in the north occurring in the +2.8 K run (see inset in Fig. 1b).
+The southwestern GrIS margin retreats all the way to the east in the mediummelt simulations, until a large ice cap on the southern tip of Greenland is disconnected from the GrIS main body.
 In these simulations, showing an intermediate GrIS loss, significant retreat also occurs in the north, whereas the midwestern ice sheet margin remains close to the coast (see inset in Fig. 1b).
 When the SMB threshold for complete GrIS melt is passed, the GrIS retreats all the way towards the east, with isolated ice caps of variable size remaining in regions of high bedrock elevation (see inset in Fig. 1b).
-Timescale needed to reach ice sheet deglaciation or stabilization increases sharply as the initial SMB forcing gets close to the threshold for GrIS complete mass loss.
-In the "low melt" simulations, minimum GrIS volume is reached within the first 15 kyr (Fig. 2 and Table 1).
-Timescales are doubled for the "medium melt" simulations, in which the GrIS attains minimum volume after around 30-35 kyr.
-The simulation immediately above the SMB threshold (+3.4 K run) shows the longest response time, as the GrIS keeps decreasing until 40 kyr, after a retreat slowdown between 15 and 20 kyr (Fig. 2 and Table 1).
-For the other simulations in the "complete melt" group, timescales decrease quickly as the initial SMB forcing gets lower and moves
+The timescale needed to reach ice sheet deglaciation or stabilisation increases sharply as the initial SMB forcing gets close to the threshold for GrIS complete mass loss.
+In the low-melt simulations, minimum GrIS volume is reached within the first 15 kyr (Fig. 2 and Table 1).
+Timescales are doubled for the medium-melt simulations, in which the GrIS attains minimum volume after around 30-35 kyr.
+The simulation immediately above the SMB threshold (+3.4 K run) shows the longest response time, as the